Hundreds wait in line for Hostetler’s annual turkey giveaway

-MERCED — It was barely 40 degrees Fahrenheit when Merced resident Mercedes Jimenez started the line for free turkeys early Monday morning at the Merced Fairgrounds.
+MERCED — It was barely 40 degrees when Merced resident Mercedes Jimenez started the line for free turkeys early Monday at the Merced County Fairgrounds.

-Lining up at midnight Monday, she received the first of 500 free turkeys and almond packages 12 hours later when local farmer and developer Greg Hostetler, along with Joseph Gallo Farms cheese, started his annual giveaway.
+Lining up at midnight for the Monday event, she received the first of 500 free turkeys and almond packages 12 hours later when local farmer and developer Greg Hostetler, along with Joseph Gallo Farms cheese, started his annual giveaway.

 “It gets like this,” Jimenez said when asked why she came so early, pointing to the line of hundreds of people behind her.

-For the last five years Hostetler has worked to turn the annual giveaway of more than 30 years into a larger event that helps more people.
+For the past five years, Hostetler has worked to turn the annual giveaway into a larger event that helps more people.
 The inspiration came from his late wife, Cathie, who started the turkey giveaway more than 30 years ago.

 “Living is giving,” Hostetler said, recalling a phrase Cathie used.
 “I’ve been blessed my whole life.
 So it’s a good thing to give back.”